 On the other end of the historical site was what used to be the Convent.
 But even this was not spared by the catastrophe.
 Only the walls were left.
 We entered the structure and found a thick bush, flourishing inside.

 Beside the convent stood an enormous, towering tree, one of the biggest I’d seen in my life.
 This century-old tree survived the tremors and the eruption.
 I made sure that I had a photo of me taken with the tree just to show just how massive this tree really is.
 When I looked up, I was even more impressed with how its branches looked so high and far away.
 The tree stands victoriously on a cliff, which offers a stunning view of the sea.
 There were also flowers everywhere, adding charm to this place as if it wasn’t marvelous enough.

 Of all our stops on this tour, the Poor Traveler stayed the longest at the Ruins.
 There was just so much to admire and process and admire again.
-It was an emotional moment for me to be in the middle of what was left of the once functional, busy place of faith and worship.
-Every block of the remaining walls and columns is a memento of its dark, violent past, and it was hard to take it all in.
-Yet, the century-old tree that stood there like a giant guardian rising from a blanket of grass and piles of ruins fosters that predominant atmosphere of hope; of strength and resilience; of looking forward to a future where all pain would be a thing of the past and laughter would fill the air again, like those laughs shared by children merrily running around, pushing their wheels and tourists watching them get on their feet and pick themselves up when they fall.
+It was hard to believe that this was all that’s left of the once functional, busy place of faith and worship.
+Every block of the remaining walls and columns is a memento of its dark, violent past; it was hard to take it all in.
+Yet, the century-old tree that stood there like a giant guardian rising from a blanket of grass.
+The piles of ruins foster that predominant atmosphere of strength, resilience, and hope.
+And the laughter reinforced that; laughter filled the air again.
+The children were back, merrily running around, pushing their wheels.
+Once more, I watched them stumble, fall, and pick themselves up again.